Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Background and Motivation

-On the other hand, on the multi-container-single VM model (N:1), the resource allocation is more complicated and subject to the concurrency factor, i.e., the number of function instances provisioned to be deployed within the same VM.
-For this model, VMs are typically created with enough memory to accommodate multiple instances.
-However, as the number of required instances varies over time, e.g., based on the incoming load, this model frequently results in memory fragmentation~\cite{rund,survey}.
-Figure~\ref{fig:motiv:models} shows how allocated VM memory is idling when the load is low and the number of instances has been scaled down by the serverless runtime.
-The VM still ties down its maximum resources in the host.
-As the VMs are now larger, they exacerbate memory stranding~\cite{pond,mhvm}.
-Figure~\ref{fig:motiv:models} shows how overprovisioned VMs can lead to wasted server memory.
+\textbf{Resource allocation.} In the 1:1 model, the resources allocated per instance (microVM) follow the target function's resource limits as defined by the user~\cite{huawei-trace}.
+Thus, when the provider decides to scale down function resources, it can shut down a microVM and instantly release a predictable amount of memory and CPU shares in the host system.
+On the other hand, in the N:1 model, the resource reservation is subject to the concurrency factor, i.e., the number of function instances provisioned to be deployed concurrently within the same VM.
+For this model, VMs are typically provisioned with enough memory to accommodate multiple (N) instances.
+However, as the number of required instances varies over time, e.g., based on the incoming load, this model frequently results in memory waste~\cite{rund,survey,pond,mhvm}.

+Figure~\ref{fig:motiv:mem} shows the memory utilization, i.e., the allocated memory, measured inside a VM (guest), configured for 50 concurrent function instances (50:1), and the host system, when we serve a bursty trace of requests, based on real-world load~\cite{azuretrace,harvestserverless}, using a N:1 FaaS runtime (\S\ref{sec:meth}).
+The figure also reports the number of running instances over time.
+We observe that the memory utilization in the guest increases as the FaaS runtime scales up the number of concurrent instances to serve the spikes in the incoming load.
+Later, when the load drops, the runtime evicts the majority of these instances and the memory utilization decreases.
+However this elasticity is not reflected in the host system, where idle memory remains allocated, matching the maximum concurrency factor that the VM reached since it booted.